Use Case 1 – Web Content Analytics

 The ASAP Dashboard demonstrates the potential of big data technologies in conjunction with advanced visual analytics to automatically transform noisy, unstructured Web content into valuable repositories of actionable knowledge.
 Processing dynamic content streams from multiple sources and extracting metadata attributes from the product offers, it extends price comparisons by:

 - Providing metadata dimensions such as sentiment, which indicates whether a feature is mainly perceived as a unique selling proposition that causes satisfaction, or a hygiene factor that causes dissatisfaction.
-This distinction is an important source of feedback to guide strategic marketing decisions.
+This distinction is an important source of feedback to compute a dynamic success metric and guide strategic marketing decisions.